Optimized numerical gradient and Hessian estimation for variational quantum algorithms: Results: Sampling errors in gradient and Hessian estimations

 That there exist exact gradient and Hessian expressions for PEPQCs \emph{via} simple training-parameter translations prompted the term ``parameter-shift rule''~(PS)~\cite{Mitarai:2018quantum,Schuld:2019evaluating,Mari:2021estimating}.
 The corresponding MSEs are therefore just finite-copy errors given by

+These MSEs are minimized when $s=\pi/2$, which is the \emph{standard} shift value that we shall consider for these analytical estimators.

-The PS strategy is now widely accepted as the go-to approach for estimating gradient and Hessian components.
-An attractive feature is the absence of nonzero-$\epsilon$ errors~\mbox{($\Delta_\epsilon^2=0$)}, unlike FD or GD methods.
-Because of this, it is a belief that FD, for instance, which requires small $\epsilon$ values, would necessitate a large $N_\mathrm{T}$ in order to achieve comparable sampling errors.
-On the contrary, in Secs.~\ref{sec:optest} and \ref{sec:perf}, we show that there exist exponentially-growing sampling regimes where optimally-tuned FD and GD strategies can achieve very small sampling errors and outperform even the standard PS method.
+The analytical PS strategy is now widely accepted as the go-to approach for estimating gradient and Hessian components.
+An attractive feature is the absence of approximation errors~\mbox{($\Delta_\epsilon^2=0$)}, unlike FD or GD methods.
+Because of this, it is a belief that FD, for instance, which requires small $\epsilon$ values, would necessitate a large $N_\mathrm{T}$ in order to achieve comparable estimation errors.
+On the contrary, in Secs.~\ref{sec:optest} and \ref{sec:perf}, we show that there exist exponentially-growing sampling regimes where optimally-tuned FD and GD strategies can achieve very small estimation errors and outperform even the standard PS method.